musket-ml/musket_examples/salt/README.md

 ## How to make predictions

 Now when you have trained network, you may want to do submission.
-To do this you need to type `musket predict --csv exp01 Test'
+To do this you need to type

+`musket predict --csv exp01 Test`